 Concentration has been a long time favorite game.
-It requires observation and a good memory to be successful.
+It requires observation and a good memory and of course a little concentration to be successful.
 Although the game is designed so two players play against each other it can also be played by a single player.

 The object of the game is to collect as many matching pairs as possible.